podusowski/bustrack/README.md

-**butrack** is an attempt of using city's public data to analyse how traffic organization changes affects the public transportation system.
+**butrack** is an attempt of using city's public data to analyse how traffic organization changes affect the public transportation system.